Federal withholding planning

 Advertisement

-Estimate whether your 2025 W-4 is set too high, too low, or just right
+Estimate whether your 2026 W-4 is set too high, too low, or close to target

 Enter your pay, filing status, dependents, outside income, and deductions.
 The calculator compares estimated annual federal tax liability with your likely annual withholding and then suggests a Step 4(c) extra withholding amount per paycheck.

 This is a planning estimate for federal withholding only.
-It uses 2025 IRS tax brackets and standard deductions and simplifies wage withholding behavior to help you make a better W-4 decision, not to replace payroll software or the IRS withholding estimator.
+It uses 2026 IRS tax brackets and standard deductions and simplifies wage withholding behavior to help you make a better W-4 decision, not to replace payroll software or the IRS withholding estimator.
+Special Schedule 1-A deductions may require a manual adjustment or the IRS estimator.

 Advertisement